franciszekadamski/picontroller/README.md

 communicates via TCP with Picos.
 The server can send a request, asking for readings from sensor or requesting actuator action.
 Each "device", which is for example a humidity sensor or a servo, has it's unique name.

+Hub running on the server does two things:

+- sends requests to Picos
+- handles user request by changing the zmq data store values.